vvarik/pmb-rif/README.md

 were derived next.
 The significance of difference from zero Bliss score, for any mutant, was estimated by a T-test (5 biological replicates) and corrected for multiple testing (Benjamini-Hochberg).

-    ## Warning: only one replicate for LB-Rifampicin16Polymyxin2 in library plate2

-    ## [1] "LBpH5.5-Rifampicin16Polymyxin2-015.JPG.iris"

 ## LB